-The tinkle of its ice cubes signals refreshing cocktail relief — something cool, dry, and clear.
-A gin and tonic is everything we crave in the muggy, hot summer doldrums.
+The tinkle of its ice cubes signals refreshing cocktail relief—something cool, dry, and clear.
+Modernized martinis and fruity beach cocktails all have their place, but a gin and tonic is everything we crave in the muggy, hot summer doldrums.
 Why is that?

 For the same reason lemonade slakes our thirst, says Dianne de la Veaux, professional chef and mixologist in New York City.
 “Bitter and sour flavors are perceived as refreshing by the palate,” she says, “and with a gin and tonic, you usually have lime with it and just enough sweetness to make it easy to drink.”

 When the classic G&T gets boring, there’s no end to the ways you can mix it up.
 De la Veaux created a new gin and tonic recipe by infusing her Dorothy Parker gin with leftover Key lime shells (the remains after being zested and juiced) and slices of ginger.
 Then de la Veaux added a touch of hibiscus flower Hella Tonic syrup, along with a squeeze of lime juice and Q tonic, a brand that uses agave nectar instead of high fructose corn syrup.